redis/redis-doc/topics/sentinel.md

 Configuring Sentinel
 ---

-In the root of the Redis source distribution you will find a `sentinel.conf` file that is a self-documented example configuration file you can use to configure Sentinel, however a typical minimal configuration file looks like the
+The Redis source distribution contains a file called `sentinel.conf` that is a self-documented example configuration file you can use to configure Sentinel, however a typical minimal configuration file looks like the
 following: